Autodesk/sydevs/overview.md

 The ***composite node*** integrates other nodes by linking their ports.
 There are initialization and finalization links, which form a dataflow programming graph.
 There are also simulation links, which direct messages and support discrete event simulation.

-The ***collection node*** contains an arbtrary number of instances of the same type of node, supporting agent-based modeling.
+The ***collection node*** contains an arbitrary number of instances of the same type of node, supporting agent-based modeling.

 ## Example